Pusong Mamon

 Pusong Mamon (English Title: Soft Hearts) is a 1998 Philippine romantic comedy film directed by Joel Lamangan.

 The film tells the story of Annie (Lorna Tolentino), who gets a few drinks into Ron (Albert Martinez), then has her way with him while he's drunk in his car.
 After learning she's pregnant, she moves in with him despite her discovery that he is gay and living with his boyfriend, Nick (Eric Quizon).
 Together, the trio navigates their way through a minefield of romantic difficulties while discovering the true meaning of love.

-The film was rated PG-13 due to sexual elements, Eric Quizon who was one of the cast members confirmed in an interview that there will be a sequel of Pusong Mamon 2 to be seen in theaters in mid-2012 produced by VIVA Films after 16 years.
+The film was rated PG-13 due to sexual elements, Eric Quizon who was one of the cast members confirmed in an interview that there will be a sequel, Pusong Mamon 2, to be seen in theaters in mid-2012 produced by VIVA Films after 16 years.

 Plot

 At a company party, Annie tries to hit on Ron, but he brushes her off.
 Later that night, she follows him to his car where she makes a move on a drunk Ron, and they have sex.

 A few days later, Annie finds out she's pregnant and confronts Ron in his office, demanding that he take responsibility for the pregnancy and marry her.
 Ron says he cannot marry her and admits that he already has a live-in partner.
 He then takes her to his house and introduces her to his boyfriend, Nick, which causes Annie to faint from shock at the revelation of his sexuality.

 Annie reveals that she's pregnant with Ron's child, to Nick's disbelief.
 The two argue, with Nick concerned Ron might have to marry Annie.
 Ron suggests they should convince Annie to let them have the baby in exchange for money, but she disappears before they can talk to her.

 The next morning, Annie blackmails the couple into letting her move in under the pretense that she and Ron will be live-in partners until she gives birth, after which they will get married.
 The couple discusses their situation over breakfast, where Nick surmises it might be convenient to go along with Annie's act to avoid suspicion from Ron's father, revealing that Ron is still in the closet.
 At the office, Annie has told the other employees that she and Ron are getting married.

 During her stay with the couple, Annie repeatedly questions their sexuality, insisting she and Ron should get together instead.
 Nick and Annie also argue repeatedly over their differing preferences.

 One night, Ron receives a surprise visit from his father, who is from the military and is homophobic.
 He spends the night at their house, forcing Nick to switch rooms with Annie to keep up the act.
 However, Ron reveals a secret door through the bathroom that connects their rooms, and they switch back again.
 Jealous and upset, Nick complains to Ron about Annie, and they make up and have sex, which Annie sees through the secret door, and she cries herself to sleep.